We all play a vital role in ensuring campus safety. For concerns about student behavior, contact USC Police at 803-777-4215 or call 911.

 Minimizing risky behaviors

-to focus on risk reduction.
+and to focus on risk reduction.

 Intensive Outpatient Treatment